CodeScop/Oge-Mai-Field-Guide/waterresources.md

-LAST UPDATED 25 APR 2020
+LAST UPDATED 6 MAY 2020

 If something says FOREST or DESERT, go check out those guides to find out the best sources there (if you want to spend the time or coins to travel to a different region).
 We're sticking to Water-only otherwise.